uasoft-indonesia/badaso-documentation-gen-1/website/versioned_docs/version-1.0/customization/custom-page.md

 original_id: custom-page
 ---

-Badaso uses the VueJS framework for the Frontend.
+Badaso uses the VueJS framework for the Frontend and [Vue-Router](https://router.vuejs.org/) for routing.
 Therefore, adding pages to the frontend also uses VueJS.
 The block below is a directory structure for adding a new pages to the frontend.

 ## Add Custom Page